dpc10ster/RJafrocBook/docs/06-binormal-model.md

 At the 5% significance level, one concludes that the fit is not good if $p < 0.05$.
 In practice one occasionally accepts smaller values of $p$, $p > 0.001$ before completely abandoning a model.
 It is known that adoption of a stricter criterion, e.g., $p > 0.05$, can occasionally lead to rejection of a retrospectively valid model [@RN300].

 ### Estimating the covariance matrix
-See book chapter 6.4.3.
+TBA See book chapter 6.4.3.
 This is implemented in RJafroc.

 ### Estimating the variance of Az
-See book chapter 6.4.4.
+TBA See book chapter 6.4.4.
 This is implemented in RJafroc.

 ### Single FOM derived from ROC curve
 Sensitivity and specificity are *dual* measures of overall performance.
 It is hard to unambiguosly compare two systems usng dual measures.
-What if sensivity is higher for one system but specificity is higher for another.
-This is, of course, a consequence of sensivity/specificity depending on the position of the operating point on the ROC curve.
+What if sensitivity is higher for one system but specificity is higher for another.
+This is, of course, a consequence of sensitivity/specificity depending on the position of the operating point on the ROC curve.
 Desirable is a *single* measure of performance that takes into account performance over the entire ROC curve.
 Two commonly used measures are the binormla model predicted area $A_z$ under the ROC curve, and the $d'$ index.

 (Book) Appendix 6.A derives the formula for the partial area under the unequal-variance binormal model.
 A special case of this formula is the area under the whole ROC curve, reproduced below using both parameterizations of the model: